prefab-cloud/prefab-cloud-docs-web/docs/how-tos/beta-releases.md

 This is the fun part where you talk to customer support and watch your error tracker.

 What if things are broken?
-You can edit the `Always True` rule to serve the `true` variant to `0%` of people while you fix bugs.
+You can edit the `true` rule to serve the `true` variant to `0%` of people while you fix bugs.
 Now your customers are using the old code path again immediately.

 Once you've dealt with any issues, you can slowly ramp the `5%` up to `100%`, syncing to the API and watching for issues each time.